Brexit and Eurostar services

 Will there be any changes to the travel documents I need after Brexit?

-Should the UK leave the EU without a deal, passports will be required to have six months validity from the date of arrival at your destination.
+Should the UK not secure a deal with the EU after the transition period, passports may be required to have six months validity from the date of arrival at your destination.
 The government has created an online tool to check if a passport needs to be renewed before travel.

 Will I still be able to use my European Health Insurance Card (EHIC) after Brexit?

-Your European Health Insurance Card (EHIC) might not be valid after Brexit.
-So you should always ensure that you have travel insurance with healthcare cover before you travel abroad.
+Your European Health Insurance Card (EHIC) might not be valid if the UK leaves the EU without a deal after the transition period.
+You should always ensure that you have travel insurance with healthcare cover before you travel abroad.
 And it’s important to check the terms of your policy, as some policies don’t cover pre-existing medical conditions

 The full range of UK government advice about travel after Brexit can be found here.